 Sometimes, the best part about Christmas is holiday food!
 But there’s a lot of food that we, as humans, can enjoy that our dogs can’t.
 Chocolate, gravy, alcohol - you name it.
 Dogs can get very sick if we share our plates with them!

 So the best option is to get them a Christmas meal of their own.
 You could cook a homemade meal or you could purchase a ready-made one.
-Lily’s Kitchen, a natural dog food brand, has their very own Christmas range, and the best part about it is that part of their revenue is donated to the Dogs Trust!
-So not only are you giving your dog a special treat, but you’re also contributing to helping all the homeless dogs in shelters!
+Lily’s Kitchen, a natural dog food brand, has their very own Christmas range.
+Dog lovers around the world have already attested to the fact that it's a huge hit with their pups!

 Snuggly dog blanket